dead-claudia/thallium/README.md

 ## Remaining work

 1. Finish + test the CLI.
 It's still a work in progress, mostly in testing.
-2. Remove Promise dependency, but still keep the stack down between tests.
-3. Self-host this module's tests like what Mocha does.
+2. Self-host this module's tests like what Mocha does.
-4. Update TypeScript definitions
+3. Update TypeScript definitions
-5. Write the documentation for this project, including the many core assertions.
+4. Write the documentation for this project, including the many core assertions.

 ## License